zyskowsk/word_chains/README.md

 #### Description
 A script that finds a chain of words from one word to another, where each word in the chain is a dictionary word, and differs form the previous word by exactly one letter.
 Returns false if no chain exists.
-My algorithm uses a bredth first search approach to solve the problem
+My algorithm uses a breadth first search approach.

 Example: